Mira190/llm_deploy/cloud_llm_framework_report_en.md

 - **Deployment complexity**

 - Mainly self-hosted: Currently, open source versions are mainly used, with no cloud hosting services (or not yet publicly available); deployment requires deep infrastructure configuration (high-performance computing nodes, distributed storage, memory and disk optimization).
-- High resource requirements: Large-scale document processing and deep semantic understanding have high requirements for CPU/GPU, memory, and disk IO, and require the team to have mature operation and optimization capabilities.
+- High resource requirements: Large-scale document processing and deep semantic understanding have high requirements for CPU/GPU, memory, and disk IO, and require the team to have mature operation, maintenance, and optimization capabilities.
 - Clusterable: Supports distributed deployment, distributing indexing and retrieval loads to multiple nodes; cluster communication, load balancing, and fault recovery need to be configured by yourself.

 - **Integration capabilities**